rapid7/insightconnect-plugins/microsoft_atp/help.md

 #### Get Machine Vulnerabilities

-This action retrieves a collection of discovered vulnerabilities related to a given device ID.
+This action retrieves a collection of discovered vulnerabilities related to a given device.

 ##### Input